eugenioamato/firebasecrudelauth/README.md

 # Is the project working on ios?

-The short answer : yes.
+*Note that you will need a Mac to compile the project for iOs*

+The flutter app contained inside our /lib folder is ready to be compiled for iPhone.
-Adapting it for ios, however, demanded some patience:
+Adapting it for iOs, however, demanded some patience:
 The pod system is very odd.
 To make everything work I had to:

 Create a IOS project inside Firebase console, in a similar way to what I did for the Android app